Test Drive Unlimited Solar Crown: Development

 In December 2016, it was reported that French publisher Bigben Interactive (now called Nacon) had acquired the Test Drive intellectual property from Atari, with plans to reboot the franchise.
 In 2018, Bigben announced the acquisition of French game developer Kylotonn, with Roman Vincent, president of Kylotonn, suggesting they were working on the next installment of Test Drive.

 In April 2020, Nacon filed a trademark with the UK Intellectual Property Office for Test Drive Solar Crown, with the last two words referring to the Solar Crown in-universe racing competition series featured in 2011's Test Drive Unlimited 2.

 The game features a 1:1 recreation of Hong Kong Island, as revealed in a trailer released on 6 July 2021 during Nacon Connect 2021.
-Unlike its two predecessors, set on Oahu and Ibiza, the roads include left-hand traffic, a first for the series since The Brotherhood of Speeds depictions of Tokyo and London.
+Unlike its two predecessors, set on Oʻahu and Ibiza, the roads include left-hand traffic, a first for the series since The Brotherhood of Speeds depictions of Tokyo and London.
 The game offers 550 km of drivable roads, as stated on the Steam news hub for the game.
 Creative director Alain Jarniou, who worked on the first two Test Drive Unlimited games, stated in the Nacon Connect 2020 showcase that Test Drive Unlimited Solar Crown had only been in development for "several months" by that time.
 Game director Guillaume Guinet stated that the project began in 2016, with production starting in 2018.

-According to game director Guillaume Guinet, Test Drive Unlimited Solar Crown is intended to compete with Forza series, the The Crew series, and the upcoming Grand Theft Auto VI.
+According to game director Guillaume Guinet, Test Drive Unlimited Solar Crown is intended to compete with Forza series, The Crew series, and the upcoming Grand Theft Auto VI.